 - If using wooden skewers, soak in water for at least 20 minutes before grilling.

 - Grill or broil until internal temperature reaches 165 °F. Do not overcook – the chicken will start to dry out.

-- To serve guests, remove chicken and vegetables from skewers and combine in a large bowl.
-Fitting skewers on plates can be awkward, and this allow guests to pick which vegetables they like to the most.
+- To serve guests, remove chicken and vegetables from skewers and combine them in a large bowl.
+Fitting skewers on plates can be awkward, and this allows guests to pick which vegetables they like the most.
 Sprinkle with parsley and a drizzle of lemon juice before serving.

 More Easy Chicken Dinners